AdamBoley/Exam-Scores-Analysis/README.md

 When conducting deployments on Heroku, I noticed the following warning message:
 `Warning: Your slug size (418 MB) exceeds our soft limit (300 MB) which may affect boot time.`

-When I load the dashboard outside of Heroku, it takes about 10 seconds to load, but this appear to be the only consequence of the warning message.
+When I load the dashboard outside of Heroku, it takes about 10 seconds to load, but this appears to be the only consequence of the warning message.
+The app also takes about 10 seconds to load when accessed from my mobile device.

 When deploying the project, I ran into a small bug.
 Heroku defaults to the Heroku-22 stack, whereas the project uses Python 3.8.11, which are incompatible with each other.
-Therefore, if you have forked this repository or are using it as a template, be sure to install the Heroku CLI and set the stack to Heroku-20
+Therefore, if you have forked this repository or are using it as a template, be sure to install the Heroku CLI and set the stack to Heroku-20.

 ## Wireframes